jhipster/generator-jhipster-nodejs/ROADMAP.md

 - [x] Remove maven with option JAVA requirement
 - [x] Add package.json when no client
 - [x] Avoid reinsert seed db in restart app using typeORM migration
+- [x] Test prod mysql database and update doc with react client

 ## To DO for next release

-- [ ] Test prod database and update doc with react client
 - [ ] Encrypt user password in db
 - [ ] Languages subgenerator support i18n: translate home page for NHipster and remove spring boot resources message
 - [ ] OAuth2 feature